-Breakpoint hypercalls: In addition to forced shadow page faults, the MIME also relies on being able to introduce breakpoints that cause an exit back the the VMM.
-There are numerous mechanisms that could be used for this purpose.
-We use a hypercall.
-Both AMD and Intel support special instructions, vmmcall in the case of AMD, that force an exit to the VMM with arguments delivered in registers.
-To set a breakpoint at a given instruction, we overwrite it with a vmmcall, after first copying out the original instruction (more specifically, a number of bytes corresponding to the length of the hypercall sequence).
-To resume execution, we simply copy back in the original instruction content and set the instruction pointer to it.
+Breakpoint hypercalls: In addition to forced shadow page faults, the MIME also relies on being able to introduce breakpoints that cause an exit back to the VMM, which we accomplish with a hypercall.
+Both AMD and Intel support special instructions, vmmcall in the case of AMD, that force an exit to the VMM.
+To set a breakpoint at a given instruction, we overwrite it with a vmmcall, after first copying out the original instruction To resume execution, we simply copy back in the original instruction content and set the instruction pointer to it.